 If you plump for the Entertainment Pass you’ll save 35%, 33% is saved if you choose Movies and 17% for the Sports.

-Got any great Now TV box tips?
-Let us know in the comment section below.
+Got any great Now TV box tips, tricks or hacks?
+Let us know in the comments below.